-Northern lights Gásadalur tonight
+Northern lights in Gásadalur tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Gásadalur.